-Antenna beam forming allows an antenna system consisting of a number of individual antennas to have the direction of the beam to be changed by altering the phase and amplitude of the signals applied to the individual antenna elements in the array.
+Antenna beam forming allows an antenna system consisting of a number of individual antennas to have the direction of the overall beam to be changed by altering the phase and amplitude of the signals applied to the individual antenna elements in the array.

 Techniques required to improve the performance can utilise antenna beam forming techniques to enable individual users to have an individual beam directed at them.
 In this way they receive the an improved signal, and other users with their own beams receive a lower level of interference.

 Two terms are mentioned when looking at this type of antenna technology.
 Although inextricably linked, there are two different aspects to the technology which are described by the two different terms:

 Beam forming: This term refers to the basic formation of a beam of energy from a set of phased arrays.
 Using phased antenna arrays it is possible to control the shape and direction of the signal beam from multiple antennas based on the antenna spacing and the phase of signal from each antenna element in the array.